reduxjs/redux/CONTRIBUTING.md

 Please try to keep your pull request focused in scope and avoid including unrelated commits.

-After you have submitted your pull request, we’ll try to get back to you as soon as possible.
+After you have submitted your pull request, we'll try to get back to you as soon as possible.
 We may suggest some changes or improvements.

 Thank you for contributing!